Dark Souls Gwyndolin lore, covenant, boss fight, and more

 The first option involves the catacombs, a hellish area that no one should inflict upon themselves any sooner than they have to.
 When you feel ready, you need to work your way through the area.
 Eventually, you come across the darkmoon seance ring.
 After you have it in your possession, return to Anor Londo and head to the giant statue of Gwyn, you know you’re in the right place if there’s an empty statue to his left and a statue of Gwynevere to his right.

 If you wear the darkmoon seance ring, the statue of Gwyn is shown to be an illusion, a new path down some stairs is in front of you with a fog gate at the bottom.
-You’ve got the option to speak to Gwyndolin from outside the fog, doing so means you can join the Blade of the Dark Moon Covenant.
+You have the option to speak to Gwyndolin from outside the fog, doing so means you can join the Blade of the Dark Moon Covenant.
 Should you enter the fog gate, Gwyndolin becomes hostile towards you.
 Thus the boss fight begins.

 YouTube Thumbnail